JaneHope607/codeclan_gym_app_project/README.md

 Classes could have a maximum capacity, and users can only be added while there is space remaining - DONE The gym could be able to give its members Premium or Standard membership.
 Standard members can only be signed up for classes during off-peak hours.
 The Gym could mark members and classes as active/deactivated.
 Deactivated members/classes will not appear when creating bookings.

+# How To Open
+- Clone the repo and save it to your local computer.
+- Create a local database in PostgreSQL and name it gym_system.
+- Navigate to the repo in your console.
+- Run the following, which will populate the db with seed data: psql -d gym_system -f db/gym_system.sql ruby seeds.rb
+- Visit 'http://localhost:4567/' in your browser.

+Prerequisites
+- You will need the following ruby gems installed:
+  Sinatra
+  pg
+  pry-byebug